 In #33, the Powered Custom Super Mode involves an addon to the morpher that fuses our heroes bodily with their Buddyroid partners...kinda like CycloneJokerXtreme.
 As if reinforcing this, Red sticks to close-quarter combat (like CycloneJoker), Blue summons a girder that he uses like a staff (HeatMetal), and Yellow sticks with the shooting (LunaTrigger)!

-Ryuji was not the first blue ranger to have problems with Overheating.
-Gosei Blue had in one episode too and, while Ryuji gets psychotical, Hyde gets HILARIOUS.
+Ryuji was not the first blue ranger to have problems with overheating.
+Gosei Blue had in one episode too and, while Ryuji gets psychotic, Hyde gets HILARIOUS.

 And in Mission 49, he goes even further, assimilating an Enetron tank, turning it into a Megazord, along with dozens of innocent employees.
 He even attempted to absorb children!
 And his final plan has him doing this all over the world.
 As if we needed any more reason for him to be deleted!

 Enter after his defeat in Mission 30.
 Somehow him becoming more stoic and calm with only occasional traces of his troll-like persona remaining.
 Somehow this makes him even more disturbing than he already was.

-Well, Escape's megazord debut.
-She takes Enter and CRUSHES him using the megazord's hands.
-It's pretty graphical for a show like this and there's the crushing sound to make everything better.
+Escape's Megazord's debut.
+She takes Enter and CRUSHES him using the Megazord's hands.
+It's pretty graphic for a show like this and there's the crushing sound to make everything better.